-For younger children: Schools are closed but the Spring Healthy Futures Challenge is still on!
+For younger children: The Fall Healthy Futures Challenge is still on!
 We are working with registered elementary schools to ensure they can deliver the resources you need to participate from home.
 Check with your school to find out if they are signed up.
 Our monthly activity log is available for ALL children and parents.
 Whether or not your child is signed up for the Challenge, we encourage your family to use the log as a way to maintain a daily routine of physical exercise.
-Download an activity log to print and fill out by hand here, or an online fillable log here.
+Download an activity log to print and fill out by hand here, or an online fillable log here, a new Alternative log with other health indicators here, or a Word .doc log here.

 What is the Healthy Futures Challenge?